jszhtian/EntisGLS-Engine/README.md

 ConstStr index find!

-can not find relation between index to offset!
+can not find relation between index and offset!

 Project pause!